Surf8/Surf8/README.md

 - 👋 Hi, I’m @Surf8
 - 👀 I’m interested in ...
-Web development and Python
+Web Development and Python
 - 🌱 I’m currently learning ...
 HTML and CSS
 - 💞️ I’m looking to collaborate on ...
 Anything that is beginner friendly to improve my skills
 - 📫 How to reach me ...
 Surf8.github.io